-Are you a medical or health professional or student?
+Are you a medical, healthcare, arts, or dance student or professional?

-Are you passionate about changing medicine and indigenous rights?
+Are you passionate about improving medical care for the underprivileged and supporting indigenous rights?

-Are you a dancer with a traditional dance background?
+Are you a dancer or artist with a traditional arts background?

 We need you.